Gas Station Employee Fighting For Life After Quadruple Shooting In Southwest Philadelphia, Police Say

-PHILADELPHIA (CBS) — A quadruple shooting left a gas station employee fighting for his life Wednesday night.
-It happened at the intersection of 69th Street and Buist Avenue in Southwest Philadelphia around 7 p.m.
+PHILADELPHIA (CBS) — Four men were shot at a gas station in Southwest Philadelphia’s Elmwood neighborhood on Wednesday night.
+One of the victims is an employee who is now in critical condition.

-Police say the gunfire was part of a shootout in Philadelphia’s Elmwood neighborhood.

-Police say the shooting started with an argument near the gas station’s garage and ended a block away at 69th and Theodore Streets.
+Police say the shooting started with an argument in the gas station’s garage at 69th Street and Buist Avenue, around 7 p.m.

-The 28-year-old employee is in critical condition after he was shot multiple times.
+The 28-year-old, who is an employee at the garage, was shot multiple times in his chest, back and torso.Witnesses say he was working when some sort of argument took place inside the garage.
+The argument escalated and led to the shooting.

 The other three victims were shot in the shoulder and legs.
 They are all in stable condition.